Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 You can control the service component lifecycle by [managing the service component state events](#service_component_monitoring).

-The following table lists the service component state change events:
+The following table lists callbacks coping with the service component state events:

 | Callback                     | Description                              |
 |------------------------------|------------------------------------------|